Frequently Asked Questions

 When will I receive a decision after submitting my application?

 Applications are reviewed as they become complete and applicants will receive admissions decisions on a rolling basis.
-To receive a decision as soon as possible, applicants are encouraged to submit their application as soon as all materials are complete.
-For applicants who apply at the deadline, we aim to provide decisions for programs starting in the fall semester by early May and decisions about programs starting in the spring semester by early December.
+To receive a decision as soon as possible, applicants are encouraged to submit their application once all materials are complete.
+For applicants who apply at the deadline, we aim to provide decisions for programs starting in the fall semester no later than early May and decisions about programs starting in the spring semester no later than early December.

 What are the requirements to be considered for admission?